safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 both current and future epidemics.
 Instead of having to choose between saving lives or livelihoods, we could do both.

-And, finally, the open and decentralised nature of the protocol allows it to be more easily adopted at an international level — letting countries reopen borders without putting their populations at massive risk.
+And, finally, the open and decentralized nature of the protocol allows it to be more easily adopted at an international level — letting countries reopen borders without putting their populations at massive risk.